 Where’s the PR?

-Space needs marketers because it has a bad reputation.
 We tend to think of space as a cold, distant and lonely place.
 Far from our everyday lives.
 Watch the movies.
 Science Fiction movies in general trend towards ominous, political agendas that damn humankind into a bleak and unworthy existence.
 People in these movies or television shows tend to be militant, distant or intellectual, a far cry from your BFF next door.
 Then there is “space music.”
 Google it.
 Most space music is spacey, orchestric, and reminds you of something far out and distant.
 Who thinks about going to space?

-I believe the Big Bang because it’s the closest thing we got to matching our present observations…NOT because I BELIEVE the Big Bang Theory.
+I believe the Big Bang Theory because is the closest thing we got to matching our present observations…NOT because I BELIEVE the Big Bang Theory.
 I feel gravity every day, and I don’t need science to believe it exists.
-I know the difference in between metal and water.
+I know the difference between metal and water.
 I don’t need science to appreciate the difference.
 Science is required to understand space.
 Science is also necessary to comprehend how our heart beats, but science isn’t unattainable to enjoy what our heartbeat gives us.
 Likewise, science isn’t needed to enjoy our home, the space beyond our atmosphere, starting with our Solar System.

 Our Majestic Universe?